Birthday parties in Melbourne have always had personality.

 Or maybe the fans pulled it along.

-A Demon Hunter cake looks like it belongs in a K-pop MV.
+A Kpop Demon Hunters cake looks like it belongs in a K-pop MV.

 The lines are bold.